Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Results

 In the other case, the Floquet eigenvalues, $F^{zz}_{l}(t)$ and $F^{xx}_{l}(t)$ are shown for the driving parameters $h_1 = 1.2$ and $\omega = 1$ in Figs.~\ref{fig5} (d), (e) and (f).
-The parameters are chosen in such a way that the bulk dispersion is gapless at quasienergy $\epsilon = 0$ (see Fig.~\ref{fig2} (3)), and only two pairs of anomalous edge states are present.
+The parameters are chosen in such a way that the bulk dispersion is gapless at quasienergy $\epsilon = 0$ (see Fig.~\ref{fig2} (3)), and only two pairs of non-topological edge states are present.
 The OTOC at the edge shows an oscillatory behavior as in the previous case.
 The oscillation period in this case is much longer, with $\tau \approx 1005$, than in the previous case.
-This is because the difference between the quasienergies of the anomalous edge states is much smaller here.
-A more quantitative explanation of these oscillations of OTOC at the edge is given in Sec.~\ref{sec3c} in terms of the Floquet eigenfunctions and eigenvalues.
+This is because the difference between the quasienergies of the non-topological edge states is much smaller here.
+We will provide a more quantitative explanation of these oscillations of OTOC at the edge is given in Sec.~\ref{sec3d} in terms of the Floquet eigenfunctions and eigenvalues.
 The values of the OTOC inside the bulk of the system indicate that information moving into the bulk is partially suppressed but not entirely.

-Furthermore, we can see unscrambling effects upon reflection from the other end of the system in the $\sigma^x$ OTOC plot.
+The $\si^x$ OTOC plots in Figs.~\ref{fig4} (c), \ref{fig4} (f) and \ref{fig5} (f) clearly show the unscrambling of quantum information.
+We would like to emphasize here that the unscrambling effect is entirely due to reflections from the ends of the system.
+It does {\it not} occur in a system with periodic boundary conditions~\cite{zamani2022out}.
+Further, unscrambling is not related to the phenomenon of Loschmidt revivals.
+A system with open ends and one with periodic boundary conditions both have finite recurrence times; however only the former system shows unscrambling.

+We also note from Figs.~\ref{fig4} (c), \ref{fig4} (f) and \ref{fig5} (f) that the unscrambling effect is very prominent following the first few reflections but gradually disappears after a large number of reflections.
+We have studied a larger system with 80 sites and the same parameter values as in Figs.~\ref{fig4} (a-c), and have found that the unscrambling still occurs after a few reflections and then gradually disappears (we have not shown this plot here).
+Thus the degree of unscrambling seems to depend only on the number of reflections and not the system size.